 |

-I am Senior Lecturer of Economics at the University of Stirling.
-I am also an IZA Research Fellow.
+I am Senior Lecturer (Associate Professor) of Economics at the University of Stirling.
+I am also an IZA Research Fellow, and Researcher at the Centre for Population Change.

-My research mainly focuses on Macroeconomics and Labour Economics, with particular interests in business cycles, wage determination, and inequality issues.
-I also do stuff in Sports Economics and Prediction Markets.
+My research partly focuses on Macroeconomics and Labour Economics, with particular interests in business cycles, wage determination, and inequality issues.
+I also work in the fields of Sports Economics and Prediction Markets, mostly using datasets form football (soccer) but also recently from cricket and tennis.
 I am affiliated with two ongoing major ESRC/UKRI projects: Centre for Population Change & Wage and Employment Dynamics.
-You can listen to me rambling on about sports economics and other things on a 2024 episode of the Beverage Report Podcast (LSE Department of Economics) Some New Stuff in Summer/Autumn 2025:
+You can listen to me rambling on about sports economics and other things on a 2024 episode of the Beverage Report Podcast (LSE Department of Economics) Some New Stuff in Winter 2025/26:

 Contact: